 Rainbow Shiner

-The Rainbow Shiner (Notropis chrosomus) is a spectacular native North American minnow that brings flashing colors and lively activity to temperate aquariums.
-During breeding season, males develop stunning iridescent colors—electric blues, vibrant pinks, and brilliant reds—creating a dazzling display rarely seen in cold-water species.
+The Rainbow Shiner (Notropis chrosomus) is a native North American minnow that brings flashing breeding colors and constant activity to temperate aquariums.
+During breeding season, males develop iridescent electric blues, vivid pinks, and brilliant reds, producing a display rarely seen in cool-water species.

 - Stunning breeding coloration